 Please refer to specific data notes for more information

-Analysis of the field of qualifications in the Cumberland Council area shows that the three largest fields the resident workers (All industries) were qualified in were:
+Analysis of the field of qualifications in Cumberland City shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Management and Commerce (16,034 people or 18.5%)

 - Engineering and Related Technologies (8,207 people or 9.5%)